 4. Cultural Visits

-Its believed that Masai people are nomadic pastoralists so travelers expect to learn more about the cultural norms and there unique way of dressing, feeding, constructing of houses and how to make the handy crafts that you can even buy and take home as souvenirs memorable experiences.
+Its believed that the Masai people are nomadic pastoralists so travelers expect to learn more about the cultural norms and their unique way of dressing, feeding, constructing houses and how to make the handy crafts that you can even buy and take home as souvenirs and memorable experiences.

-Tarangire National Park has got the best viewing spots for bird watching are at the shores of Tarangire river, swamps, and the woodlands.
+Tarangire National Park has got the best viewing spots for bird watching at the shores of the Tarangire river, swamps, and the woodlands.

 Tarangire National Park is blessed with more than 500 bird species with different beautified colors and characters which include kori bustards, hornbill, guinea fowl, and many more others.

-Tarangire National Park is mostly visited during the months of July to October before the animals migrate out of the park.
+Tarangire National Park can be visited at any time of the year but is mostly visited during the months of July to October before the animals migrate out of the park.